obycode/DSCAlarmSmartThings/README.md

   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
 8. Go to My Devices, select the newly added Arduino and edit the Device Type and select the HomeAlarm device type (step 7.i.)
 9. Configure preferences on your mobile device.
+10. Connect your project to your alarm panel.
-9. Thoroughly test out system!
+11. Thoroughly test out system!
 No Warranty (see license terms).

 ## The Hardware List